 Moving a 3D TV.
 3D TVs can come in plasma or LED.
 Find out which type you have and follow the directions for moving.
-If your 3D TV has glasses, be sure you pack those in bubble wrap to protect them when moving.
-Pack the glasses with your remotes, so you keep all the electronic accessories together.
+If you have special glasses for watching your 3D TV, make sure to pack those in Bubble Wrap® or foam wrap for protection while moving.
+Pack the glasses and remotes together to avoid losing them.

 If you’re moving a plasma, LCD, LED or 3D TV, it's only natural to use a reputable moving service.
 U-Pack provides affordable, safe moving for all of your household goods.
 And here’s the best part — you’re able to pack and load the way you want, and U-Pack does the driving!

 Get a free moving quote online to see how much your move would cost, or call U-Pack at 800-413-4799.
 If you have more questions about moving a TV, or moving with U-Pack, leave a comment below.